zwave-js/node-zwave-js/docs/getting-started/migrating-to-v9.md

 ## Upgraded `serialport` library to version 10.x

 The `serialport` library was upgraded to version 10.x.
 It is now built using N-API, which should avoid having to recompile it after upgrades.
 Due to slight API changes, overwriting the dependency to specific `9.x` versions is no longer possible.

+## Error-reporting is now opt-in

+It was found that the global `unhandledRejection` event handler which Sentry registers, has an influence how the application will behave in case of an unhandled rejection.
+This can affect applications on Node.js before `v15`, which are going to crash instead of logging a warning.
+While we do believe no rejection should be silently unhandled, we don't want to break existing applications.

+Therefore, error reporting is now opt-in using `driver.enableErrorReporting()`.
+We kindly ask you to do so in production environments, so unhandled errors in the library can be discovered more quickly.